kailash-manasarovar/statement/docs/timeline/2023/march.md

-## Classes continued
+## Chamber music classes continued

+- One day in March, the trumpet teacher canceled a class by sending a WhatsApp message during the day at some point.
+I cried that he was not coming.
+It was *extraordinarily* weird.
+I don't cry as a rule.
+It takes an awful lot to make me cry.
+I felt that I must really be in love with this guy.
+- I found myself with the expectation that he would be coming home with me after class, and I bought extra food for that purpose.
+There was no reason at all to think that might happen.

+!!! info "Looking back"
+    - I believe now that the online romantic honey-trap grooming had really ramped up at this stage, and I was being fed NLP/hypnosis type suggestions on Twitter, and possibly elsewhere, which were reinforcing these drugged feelings of lightheadedness to be related to believing that I was in love and there was a relationship.
+    - I also believe that these NLP grooming techniques were able to suggest a reciprocity that didn't exist.

-- Whenever he turned up for class, not often, I felt the same light-headedness
+- Whenever the trumpet teacher turned up for class, not often, I felt the same lightheadedness in class.
 - Moreover, whenever I returned home from class I felt like I had run a marathon, my kidneys ached, and I had to lie down
-- I couldn't understand this at all
+- I couldn't understand this at all.
-- It was never as intense than at class but the light-headedness, which I put down to being in love, continued every day of the week, even the days when I never left the house
+- It was never as intense than on Mondays after class but the lightheadedness, which I put down to being in love, continued every day of the week, even on the days when I never left the house.

 ## Leaving class

-- Whenever I left the chamber music class, Gloria would be there at reception
+- Whenever I left the chamber music class to go home on a Monday night, Gloria would be there at reception.
-- She would grin and wink at me
+- She would grin and wink at me in a conspiratorial manner.